 - Worse's initial setting is a very Star Wars-esque universe.

-- Darths & Droids is based on the premise of a group of tabletop gamers playing out the Star Wars movies (as of January 24th, 2013 halfway through A New Hope) as a campaign in a generic science fiction game system, in a world where the actual Star Wars movies never existed.
+- Darths & Droids is based on the premise of a group of tabletop gamers playing out the Star Wars movies (as of August 21st, 2013 just starting The Empire Strikes Back) as a campaign in a generic science fiction game system, in a world where the actual Star Wars movies never existed.

 - Blue Milk Special is a direct parody of the original trilogy.
-It is currently only up to Empire Strikes Back.
+It is currently up to Return of the Jedi.

 - Ctrl+Alt+Del's Animated Adaptation did a two-episode homage to Star Wars.

 - Arthur, King of Time and Space's second movie parody arc.

 - Unix Wars is a retelling of the first half of A New Hope with as much names and terms as possible substituted by Unix and programming jargon, i.e. Obi-Wan becomes PDP-1 (a kind of 1960s computer, mostly but not totally obsolete by 1977note ), the Death Star is the rm-star (after the Unix command to erase everything).